/dev/posts/

 In the previous diagram, an attacker could make a replay attack on the party using the static DH key pair.

-This can be fixed by having this party send a random nonce and including this nonce to derive a secret key.
+This can be fixed by having this party send a random nonce and including this nonce to derive the key material.

 Example: usage of static Diffie-Hellman keys in TLS v1.2